-Matt is the only person to have served as both the Assistant Secretary for Export Enforcement at the U.S. Department of Commerce’s Bureau of Industry and Security (BIS) and Principal Associate Deputy Attorney General at the U.S. Department of Justice (DOJ) — a role described in the New York Times “as the most demanding job in all of DOJ.”
-His over 25 years of combined government enforcement and white-collar defense experience are why clients consistently rely on Matt to help them navigate their most sensitive and complex matters.
-Matt co-chairs the firm’s Sanctions and Export Enforcement practice, where he works closely with clients to conduct internal investigations, evaluate compliance programs, advise on voluntary self-disclosures, and defend against government-facing investigations.
+Matt is the only person to have previously served as both Principal Associate Deputy Attorney General at the U.S. Department of Justice — a role described in the New York Times “as the most demanding job in all of DOJ” – and Assistant Secretary for Export Enforcement at the U.S. Department of Commerce’s Bureau of Industry and Security (BIS).
+His over 25 years of government enforcement, white-collar defense, and crisis management experience are why clients consistently rely on Matt to help them navigate their most sensitive and complex matters.
+Lawdragon recently named Matt as one of the 500 Global Leaders in Crisis Management.

 Matt also spent over thirteen years at the Department of Justice, including serving twice as Principal Associate Deputy Attorney General.
 Alongside the Deputy Attorney General, Matt oversaw DOJ’s entire workforce, including the prosecutors and agents in the U.S. Attorney’s Offices, the Criminal Division, the National Security Division, and the FBI.
 Matt also provided oversight of all significant corporate enforcement resolutions, managed countless crises, and engaged with Congress and the White House on DOJ’s behalf.
 Matt initially joined DOJ in 2003 as an Assistant United States Attorney in the Southern District of Florida, where he conducted nineteen felony jury trials and prosecuted some of the office’s most high-profile cases, including the conviction of two founders of the Cali Cartel.